Read on to better understand the EB-5 investor visa cost and what that means for prospective visa applicants.

 - If they pass the substantial presence test.

-With estate tax, an EB-5 investor is recognized as a U.S. tax resident from the date which they plan to remain in the United States.
+With estate tax, an EB-5 investor is recognized as a U.S. tax resident from the date on which they plan to remain in the United States.
 This is determined through factors such as frequency of travel, the existence of social and/or family connections in the United States, and the EB-5 visa application itself.

 How to Plan for the U.S. Tax System

 While EB-5 investors have the ability to plan for the U.S. tax system prior to immigration, tax planning is often difficult to navigate.
 However, certain strategies can prove useful for investors.
-Typically, the first step investors take is to get rid of assets and monetary gain before applying for permanent resident status, which can be achieved through methods such as establishing a foreign trust prior to the residence start date.
+Typically, the first step investors take is to get rid of assets and monetary gain before applying for permanent residence status, which can be achieved through methods such as establishing a foreign trust prior to the residence start date.
 Because such trusts are not considered U.S. assets, they cannot be taxed.
 There are, however, conditions to keep in mind when implementing this strategy.
 It is therefore crucial for EB-5 investors to plan carefully to successfully navigate U.S. tax laws and lower the total funds involved in the EB5 visa cost.

 Since its inception in 1990, the EB-5 Immigrant Investor Program has provided foreign investors with the fastest route to U.S. citizenship with the EB-5 visa.
 Moreover, the EB-5 Regional Center Program can simplify this process while also raising immigration safety and lowering the EB5 visa cost.
-Investors who provide funds to meet the EB5 minimum investment amount ($800,000 for targeted employment area projects and $1,050,000 for non-TEA projects) and meet United States Citizenship and Immigration Services requirements are eligible for an EB-5 visa—and a new life in the United States.
+Investors who provide investment funds to meet the EB5 minimum investment amount ($800,000 for targeted employment area projects and $1,050,000 for non-TEA projects) and meet United States Citizenship and Immigration Services requirements are eligible for an EB-5 visa—and a new life in the United States.